genai-musings/template-repo-template/README.md

 This is a template repository for creating new repositories with pre-configured settings and files commonly used in my projects.

-It includes bug and feature issue templates, a pull request (PR) template, spelling check, superlinter (YML & Markdown validation enabled) action, stale issues & PR GitHub actions, and codeowners, changelog, and contributing markdown files.
+It includes bug and feature issue templates, a pull request (PR) template, spelling check, superlinter (YML & Markdown validation enabled) action, stale issues & PR GitHub actions, and codeowners, changelog, and contributing Markdown files.

 ## Contents Include